retgits/flogo-components/README.md

 * [trellocard](activity/trellocard): Create a new Trello card
 * [writetofile](activity/writetofile): Write to a file

+### Triggers
+* [pubnubsubscriber](trigger/pubnubsubscriber): A trigger to receive messages from PubNub

 ### Apps
 * [invoiceservice](apps/invoiceservice): A simple service listening to requests on a port exposed as environment variable, sending back random data and leveraging the [paymentservice](apps/paymentservice)
+* [github-lambda](https://github.com/retgits/github-lambda): A Flogo powered Lambda function to get new GitHub issues (based on the Flogo Go API)
 * [kubefiles](apps/kubefiles): Files to deploy the [invoiceservice](apps/invoiceservice) and [paymentservice](apps/paymentservice) to Kubernetes
 * [paymentservice](apps/paymentservice): A simple service listening to requests on a port exposed as environment variable, sending back a random date
 * [serverless-demo](apps/serverless-demo): A collection of three Flogo apps deployed on AWS Lambda, where one app queries a DynamoDB, one app queries a MySQL instance and one app collects that data and presents it using an API Gateway
 * [tci-combinator-app](apps/tci-combinator-app): An API spec and a Flogo app that work in TIBCO Cloud Integation that communicates with the apps from the [serverless-demo](apps/serverless-demo)
+* [trello-lambda](https://github.com/retgits/trello-lambda): A Flogo powered Lambda function to create new Trello cards (based on the Flogo Go API)